rhysmorgan134/JaguarXf_CAN/README.md

 you should see an interface called can0, if not re run this command

 ```
+sudo /sbin/ip link set can1 up type can bitrate 125000
-sudo /sbin/ip link set can0 up type can bitrate 125000
+sudo /sbin/ip link set can1 up type can bitrate 125000
 ```

 to test data run